open-guides/og-aws/README.md

 ### EFS Basics

 -	🐥**EFS** is Amazon’s new (general release 2016) network filesystem.
--	It is similar to [EBS](#ebs) in that it is a network-attached drive, but it [differs in important ways](https://aws.amazon.com/efs/details/):
+-	It is similar to [EBS](#ebs) in that it is a network-attached drive, but it [differs in important ways](https://aws.amazon.com/efs/details/#When_to_Use_Amazon_EFS_vs._Amazon_EBS):
-	-	It can be attached to many instances (up to thousands), when EBS can only be attached to one drive.
+	-	EFS can be attached to many instances (up to thousands), while EBS can only be attached to one drive.
 It does this via [NFSv4](https://en.wikipedia.org/wiki/Network_File_System).
-	-	It can offers higher thoughput (multiple gigabytes per second), higher latency, and likely better durability and availability than EBS (see [the comparison table](#storage-durability-availability-and-price)).
+	-	EFS can offer higher throughput (multiple gigabytes per second) and better durability and availability than EBS (see [the comparison table](#storage-durability-availability-and-price)), but with higher latency.
-	-	It cannot be used as a boot volume or in certain other ways EBS can.
+	-	EFS cannot be used as a boot volume or in certain other ways EBS can.
-	-	It costs much more than EBS (up to three times as much).
+	-	EFS costs much more than EBS (up to [three times as much](#storage-durability-availability-and-price)).

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)